 Combination locks aren’t necessarily the safest thing in the world.
 We all know this, but we settle for using them because, obviously, they’re better than nothing.
 Or, well, so we thought.
 But it turns out that they’re not quite as secure as we thought, as we’ve found out thanks to the research of a lock expert.
 He’s even come up with an algorithm that will spit out the likely combos.
+If you need a bit more safety than a combo lock can provide, take a look at our Schlage LiNK system review too.

 Here’s how it works, step by step: